Representing Birkenhead in Parliament

 Campaigning against poverty and low pay

-From 1969-79, Frank worked as Director of the Child Poverty Action Group, during which time it became one of the premier pressure groups in the country.
+Between 1969 and 1979, Frank worked as Director of the Child Poverty Action Group, during which time it became one of the premier pressure groups in the country.

 In 1974 he also became Director of the Low Pay Unit until 1980.
 The Unit was established to make sure wages councils properly protected the rights of workers in certain industries.
 It was the first to campaign for a national minimum wage, along with Rodney Bickerstaffe, the former general secretary of the National Union of Public Employees, now Unison; a goal that was eventually achieved in 1998.

 In 2013 Frank set up the All-Party Parliamentary Group on Hunger which published a major report on the growth in the numbers of people relying on food banks.
 The Group has since presented a reform programme to prevent children going to bed hungry each night and taking their hunger to school with them each day.
 Frank set up Feeding Britain as a charitable organisation with a cross-party group of MPs and Peers to put the Group's proposals into action, thereby relieving and preventing hunger in this country.

 Frank believes that climate change is one of the biggest threats facing our society.
 In order to take effective action in 2007 he co-founded the charity Cool Earth, which aims to combat climate change by working with local communities around the world to protect endangered rainforest.

 In 1999 Frank helped set up the Pension Reform Group.
 The group acted as an important independent think tank promoting the Universal Protected Pension as the best means to reform pensions.